CSCI-5619-Fall-2021/Assignment-1/README.md

 2. Android SDK & NDK Tools
 3. OpenJDK

-At the time of this writing, the exact version number is 2020.3.18f1.
+At the time of this writing, the most recent LTS version number is **2020.3.18f1**.
 Note that the minor version number (18f1) may change during the semester if Unity releases an update.
-However, the projects will still be compatible between all 2020.3.xxxx versions, so the last number can be different.
+Unfortunately, the projects are not backwards compatible.
+If you install Unity at a later point in time, please make sure you install the *exact* version we are using in class.

 **Option 2: Using the CSE Labs computers**

-Unity 2020.3.xxxx should already be installed with Android support on CSE Labs computers in the Keller 1-254 lab.
+Unity 2020.3.18f1 should already be installed with Android support on CSE Labs computers in the Keller 1-254 lab.
 Note that access to this lab is available *only* for students in this class, so no other students should be working there this semester.

 ## Step  8: Unity Tutorials (Optional)